Restrictions for Greater Sydney area

 - Maximum number of people using 4 square metres rule: 87.45 ÷ 4 = 21 people

-Gatherings excluded from the square metres rules
+Gatherings exempted from the square metres rules

 The square metres rules do not apply to normal operations for the following activities and premises which are considered essential gatherings.